 FIRST CHECK THE STRAIGHTNESS

 At first, we start to check the straightness of the Z-axis both for tailstock movement and for the turret.
 Mount the laser transmitter (EHS-unit or D22) in the main spindle and the EHM-unit at the moving part.

 If the above measurement is within tolerance, normally 5-10 microns, we can go on with the next measurement.

 NEXT STEP, SPINDLE BEARING CHECK

-After a crash you want to know the condition of the spindle bearing.
+After a crash, you want to know the condition of the spindle bearing.
 Are the bearings still ok, or should they be changed?
-The E940 includes a vibrometer and software to listen to the bearing following an ISO-standard presentation/documentation, to give you the answer how to proceed with the job.
+The E940 includes a vibrometer and software to listen to the bearing following an ISO-standard presentation/documentation, to give you the answer on how to proceed with the job.

 2. Carry on with the main spindle to turret movement.

 In a few hours, all measurements and necessary alignment have been performed with full documentation according to ISO-standard.
 Hopefully, no severe damage was found, and production can start immediately.
 The machine is back on track, and so are you!